ikerurda/nvim/README.md

 Note: this will remove previous configs

 ## Lsp, dap and treesitter support
-Read and configure ./lua/iker/_lsp.lua and run :LangInstall
+Read and configure ./lua/iker/_lsp.lua, then run :LangInstall